tmcarmichael/testing-chatgpt-2d-game/README.md

 ChatGPT: https://chat.openai.com/chat

-Contents:
+### Contents:

 - index.html: basic boilerplate html
 - styles.css: minimal styles
 - generatedGameLoop.js: generated ChatGPT output with minimal modification

-The JS logic is a mess and that's ok.
-I generated and organized this a couple hours for fun and to see ChatGPT's code ability.
+This code is generated and organized in a couple hours to test ChatGPT's use as a coding tool.
 Yes, the JS could be cleaned significantly.